What is a Demand-Side Platform (DSP): The Complete Guide

 How Does a Demand-Side Platform (DSP) Work?

-The backbone of an advertising DSP is automated, real-time bidding (RTB), which means the advertiser sets a unique bid for every ad impression and competes for this impression during a real-time auction.
+Automated, real-time bidding (RTB) is the skeleton of a DSP.
+With RTB, the advertiser sets a unique bid for every ad impression and competes for this impression during a real-time auction.

 The real-time bidding process has two parties, the publisher vs the advertiser: